The Dutch Universal Service Obligation (USO) includes addressed domestic and cross-border services and comprises the following:

 - In residential areas with more than 5,000 inhabitants, a post box for public use has to be available within a range of 1,000 meters.
 Outside residential areas with more than 5,000 inhabitants, a post box has to be available within a range of 2,500 meters.

 - At least 95 percent of Dutch residents must have a retail location available that includes our full range of services within a five kilometer distance.
 For citizens living outside residential areas with more than 5,000 inhabitants, at least 85 percent must have such a retail location available.

 - We are required by law to let community organisations have a say in planned changes to the retail network.

 Statement PostNL: A retail network fit for the future

 Consumers are increasingly choosing social media, text messages and e-mail over sending traditional letters and cards.
 At the same time, parcel volumes are growing.
-In 2018, PostNL expects its addressed mail volumes to decline by around [8-10] percent.
 We continue to aim to offset the market volume decline by adapting our post offices, parcel pick-up point, retail points for stamps and letterboxes.

 Post offices and parcel pick-up points are important elements of our retail network.
 They are located in shops, such as supermarkets, hardware stores and office supplies stores.
 The introduction of parcel pick-up points in particular enables us to offer convenient e-commerce services to companies and consumers alike.